- Dementia Care

 And that’s not all:

+We’ve had silent discos, hoe downs, Chinese banquets, Oscar parties and so much more.
 Many of the activities feature Reminiscence Therapy to aid those living with Dementia to remember events, people and places using sight, touch, taste, smell and sound.

-Care fees vary depending on the level of care required and this will be confirmed upon completion of a care assessment prior to moving into the home.
+Care fees vary depending on the level of care required, and this will be confirmed upon completion of a care assessment prior to moving into the home.

 Below is indicative pricing for self-funded residents per week.